nick4rivers/namc-bug-db/docs/database/taxaonomic_data.md

 $$;
 ```

-This function can be called for a particular taxa:
+This function can be called for a particular taxa with the following simple query:

 ```sql
 SELECT * FROM taxa_tree(41);